khakhalin/notes/Dictionary.md

 # C

+**Clique** (math): an all-to-all subgraph within a graph.
+Two confusing names: **Maximal clique** is just a clique that is not a part of a larger clique (you cannot include one more vertex or ege from a graph, and still have a clique). **Maximum clique** is the largest clique in a graph.
+Apparently finding cliques, as well as enumerating cliques, is an NP problem with no good solution. [wiki](https://en.wikipedia.org/wiki/Clique_problem), [current best algorithm (hard)](https://www.sciencedirect.com/science/article/abs/pii/S0305054810001504)

 **Collaborative filtering** (business): a name for what Netflix users do when they watch movies and generate data of "co-occurrence".

+# D

+**Design Patterns** (programming): A famous programming paradigm, and a name of a book by Peter Norwig, about typical ways to engineer interactions between classes and objects in object-oriented programming.
+About 23 or so archetypical solutions and interfaces that Java/C++ programmers learn by heart. [wiki](https://en.wikipedia.org/wiki/Software_design_pattern)

 **Drop-in replacement** (development): Replacing part of the code without rewriting anything else.
 Aka "bug for bug compatibility" (drop-in will only work if all idiosynctratic bugs match exactly).